bakpakin/Fennel/README.md

 ## Differences from other lisp languages

-* Its VM can be embedded in other programs with only 180 kB
+* Its VM can be embedded in other programs with only ~200kb
 * Access to [excellent FFI][4]
 * LuaJIT consistently ranks at the top of performance shootouts
 * Inherits aggressively simple semantics from Lua; easy to learn